visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 So what is driving these differences?
 To some extent, this is an extension of what we saw about in terms of differences in how much pro-Leave/Remain tweets discuss different genders.
 This is because the the topics that were more likely to be brought up when discussing men are also generally those that were more likely to be brought up in pro-Leave tweets: tweets discussing trade were 60% pro-Leave, 40% pro-Remain, and tweets discussing sovereignty/independence were 65% pro-Leave 35% pro-Remain.
 Likewise, topics that were discussed more in relation to women were also more likely to mentioned by pro-Remain tweets: tweets discussing immigration were 40% pro-Leave, 60% pro-Remain and tweets discussing democracy were 41% pro-Leave, 59% pro-Remain.

-This suggests that there is not only a division
+This suggests that between tweets mentioning men and tweets mentioning women, there are not only differences in terms of political stance (at least when discussing MPs), but also in terms of the content of what they are tweeting about.